How to Get Oil Out of Clothes

 Here are some simple steps to remove oil from your clothes using two ways: the detergent method, and baking soda and vinegar method.

-METHOD 1: Get Oil Out of Clothes with an Enzyme-Based Detergent
+How to Get Oil Out of Clothes Using an Enzyme-Based Detergent

 Oil stains will darken as time passes and after the fabric is dry, stains can end up permanently set in clothing.
 As soon as a stain is spotted, use a dry cloth or paper towel right away to blot as much oil off the fabric as possible.